SeanWin/RecordShop/README.md

 # Record Shop API

-This project is a **Record Shop API** built with Java and Spring Boot.
-It allows managing albums, artists, and their relationships, providing endpoints for CRUD operations, searching, and more.
+The **Record Shop API** provides a robust backend for managing a record shop's inventory.
+It supports full CRUD operations for albums, along with additional features like API health checks and advanced filtering of albums based on various criteria.

+Built with **Java** and **Spring Boot**, the application emphasises clean architecture, best practices, and a scalable design.

 ---